mkhaled87/pFaces-PIRK/README.md

 # **Installation using Docker**
 Here, we assume you will be using Linux or MacOS machine.
 Commands will be slightly different on Windows if you use Windows PowerShell.

 First, make sure to configure Docker to use all of the resources available (e.g., all CPU cores).
-Otherwise, AMYTISS will run slower than expected.
+Otherwise, PIRK will run slower than expected.
 Also, in case you are using a GPU, make sure to pass-through the GPU in Docker.
 See this [guide](https://docs.docker.com/config/containers/resource_constraints/).

 Download the Dockerfile:
 ``` bash